 We expect that we will continue to issue ordinary shares and grant share options and other equity-based awards in the future under circumstances similar to those in the past.
-As of the date of this proxy statement, other than issuances of ordinary shares or agreements that would require the issuance of new ordinary shares in connection with our equity compensation plans and arrangements (including the amendments to the total number of ordinary shares available for issuance under 2021 Plan and the 2019 ESPP, if they are approved by shareholders), including any equity compensation plans and awards we have assumed or may assume as a result of any acquisitions we may make, and our pre-funded warrants, we have no specific plans, agreements or commitments to issue any ordinary shares for which approval of this proposal is required.
+As of the date of this proxy statement, other than issuances of ordinary shares or agreements that would require the issuance of new ordinary shares in connection with our equity compensation plans and arrangements (including the amendments to the total number of ordinary shares available for issuance under 2021 Plan, if they are approved by shareholders), including any equity compensation plans and awards we have assumed or may assume as a result of any acquisitions we may make, and our pre-funded warrants, we have no specific plans, agreements or commitments to issue any ordinary shares for which approval of this proposal is required.
 Nevertheless, our Board believes that it is advisable and in the best interests of our shareholders for our shareholders to provide this general authorization in order to avoid the delay and expense of obtaining shareholder approval at a later date, and to provide us with greater flexibility to pursue strategic transactions and acquisitions and raise additional capital through public and private offerings of our ordinary shares, as well as instruments convertible into our ordinary shares.
+Access to capital and the ability to raise equity capital at short notice have been important factors that have contributed to our ability to execute on our long-term growth strategy.
+Subject to receiving shareholder approval, we intend to responsibly raise capital and issue shares in order to appropriately execute our business plan.

 If this proposal is approved, our directors would be authorized to allot and issue ordinary shares, during the period described above, subject to our Constitution, applicable Singapore laws and the Nasdaq Stock Market rules.
 The issuance of a large number of ordinary shares (or instruments convertible into ordinary shares) could be dilutive to existing shareholders or reduce the trading price of our ordinary shares on the Nasdaq Global Market.
 If this proposal is not approved, we would not be permitted to issue ordinary shares (other than shares issuable on exercise or settlement of outstanding options and other instruments convertible into or exercisable for ordinary shares or the like, which were previously granted).
 If we are unable to rely upon equity as a component of compensation, we would have to review our compensation practices, and would likely have to substantially increase cash compensation to retain key personnel.
+Furthermore, if this proposal is not approved, we would be required to seek shareholder approval in connection with specific issuances of shares on a case-by-case basis by convening general meetings from time to time, which we do not believe to be a workable alternative.
+The delays we would experience in seeking and obtaining such approval could be harmful to the terms of any such share issuance and could negatively impact our ability to retain our employees.
+In addition, the case-by-case approval approach ignores market windows and other deal timing and competitive realities.

-Accordingly, our Board seeks shareholder approval of Ordinary Resolution 6 as set out in the Notice.
-The affirmative vote of a majority of the votes cast by holders of ordinary shares voting in person or by proxy at the 2023 AGM is required to authorize the Board to allot and issue ordinary shares of the Company (meaning the number of shares voted "for" the proposal must exceed the number of shares voted "against" the proposal).
+Accordingly, our Board seeks shareholder approval of Ordinary Resolution 5 as set out in the Notice.
+The affirmative vote of a majority of the votes cast by holders of ordinary shares voting in person or by proxy at the 2024 AGM is required to authorize the Board to allot and issue ordinary shares of the Company (meaning the number of shares voted "for" the proposal must exceed the number of shares voted "against" the proposal).